-Some chemicals commonly found in personal care products are suspected of contributing to breast cancer development.
-Exposure to relatively small amounts of parabens, phthalates and triclosan all appear to heighten risk.
-For example, parabens have been shown to be xenoestrogens, man-made compounds that bind to and activate estrogen receptors, thereby increasing ER+ risk.
+Exposure to relatively small amounts of parabens, phthalates and triclosan, chemicals commonly found in personal care products, are suspected of contributing to breast cancer risk.
+For example, parabens have been shown to be xenoestrogens, man-made compounds that activate estrogen receptors, thereby increasing ER+ risk.

 The study referenced above was designed to investigate the potential of benzophenone (BP)-1, BP-2, BP-3, octylmethoxycinnamate (OMC), 4-methylbenzilidenecamphor and homosalate to influence breast cancer metastasis.
 In particular, the authors examined the effects of these compounds on migration and invasion of breast cancer cells.
 These compounds are added to personal care products to act as sunscreens by absorbing ultraviolet light.
 The fact that they are present in human milk and their demonstrated estrogenic activity suggest they could play a role in breast cancer development.